Bemetara district: Economy

 The economy of Bemetara is based on agriculture.
 Almost 80% of the people in Bemetara work on their fields and farms.
-Another 10% are government employees in various departments viz: education, irrigation, PWD and FCIs.
-10% peoples are involve in the business and real estate & retail sector.
-The excise department of Bemetara collects around 5 crore of taxes.
+Another 10% are government employees in various departments, such as education, irrigation, PWD and FCIs.
+The remaining 10% of the population is involved in the business, real estate, and retail sector.
+The excise department of Bemetara collects around 5 crore in taxes.

 Culture

-Bemetrian culture is influenced with Chhattisgarhi ethics, rituals & customs.
-As with other Chhattisgarhi region, this region also organises Mandai, Panthi, Mela on different occasions.
+Bemetara's culture is influenced by Chhattisgarhi ethics, rituals, and customs.
+As with other regions in Chhattisgarh, this area also organises Mandai, Panthi, Mela on different occasions.
 Matar is conducted on the behalf of Bhai Dooj celebration which is the second day after Lakshmi Puja (Diwali), while Mandai and Mela are celebrated in Magh Purnima (February–March) season.
 Apart from Diwali, Holi and other Hindu festivals, regional festivals are also celebrated.
 These are Hareli, Pola, Tija, Deo Uthani Ekadashi, Kartic Poornima, etc.